srilamaiti/srilamaiti.github.io/ml_algo_from_scratch/regression/README.md

-In this folder I have uploaded the regression algorithms from scratch. the algorithms implemented are:-
+In this folder, I have implemented following the regression algorithms from scratch:-

 1. Linear Regression
 2. Logistic Regression